 Q. When is Wetherill Mesa open?

-A. Wetherill Mesa, known as the quieter side of Mesa Verde, is open from early May through the end of October.
+A. Wetherill Mesa, known as the quieter side of Mesa Verde, is open from mid-May through the end of October.
 However, it has two seasonal operations, spring/fall and summer.
 There are no services in the spring and fall, but the trails are open for hiking and bicycling.
 In the summer, Wetherill Mesa is fully staffed and both cliff dwellings (Step House and Long House) are open.
 Step House is open for self-guided tours and Long House is open for ranger-guided tours.
 Please note: The 12-mile (19 km) Wetherill Mesa Road is not suitable for large RVs or bicycles.
 Vehicles must be less than 25 feet (7.6 m) long and 8,000 lbs GVW.

 Q. Does the campground take reservations?

 A. Reservations are accepted for camp sites.
 Morefield Campground is located inside the park and operated by .

 Q. What lodging is available in the area?

 A. Far View Lodge, located inside the park and operated by , has rooms available from mid-April through mid-October.
 For further information and/or reservations for the lodge can be made by calling (800) 449-2288 or (970) 529-4421.
 Lodging is also widely available through the Cortez, Mancos, Dolores, and Durango areas.
 Click on the Mesa Verde Country® website for more information.